TerryGoodwin/theme-neogeo-asp-ngp/README.md

 Remember what line it is in your `lang_array.ini` file - this is important.
 For example, if you're replacing French that is the third line.
-For our purposes we start with `0`, so the first line makes it index `2` - this is needed for the next part.
+For our purposes we start with `0`, so the third line makes it index `2` - this is needed for the next part.

 Look in the directory `ASPh\image` included here, and replace the `2` with the number you got above for both the file `global_bg_2.png` and the directory `main\game_focus_2`